heyvaleria/heyvaleria.github.io/_posts/2026/2026-03-24-designing-for-reduced-motion.md

 author: Valeria
 title: "Your carousel might not be accessible: designing for reduced motion"
 date: 2026-03-24
-categories: accessibility, design, development, coding, inclusive design
+categories: accessibility design development coding inclusive-design
 ---

 On a website I worked on, I noticed some logos stacked vertically on the left